BurnerT

 Operating hours counter - heat generator

-The operating hours counter ( udiOperatingHours, udiCountFb ) for the heat generator is active when the running feedback is active ( xFb = TRUE ).
+The operating hours counter (udiOperatingHours, udiCountFb) for the heat generator is active when the running signal is active (xFb = TRUE).

-Via the path ‘InstanceName._OperatingHours.udiOperatingHours’ or ‘InstanceName._OperatingHours.udiCountFb’ a write access to both counter values is possible.\
+Via the path 'InstanceName._OperatingHours.udiOperatingHours' or 'InstanceName._OperatingHours.udiCountFb' write access to both counters is possible.

 Prerequisite for the use of the function block BurnerT